-Professional athletes such as Alex Johnson can often serve as the litmus test for other amateur climbers in terms of determining which chalk brand to rely on.
+Professional athletes like Alex Johnson can often serve as the litmus test for other amateur climbers in determining which chalk brand to rely on.
 Johnson grew up deeply entrenched in the rock-climbing competition scene.
 Her first win was at the young age of 12 at the Youth National Championship.
 She has climbed with the US team for 16 years and made history in 2008 by becoming the first American to win a Bouldering World Cup on US soil.
 Two years later, she repeated history by winning gold in Switzerland, making her the first and only American to win a Bouldering World Cup gold medal overseas.
 For her, Friction Labs is “inarguably the best chalk in existence,” with Gorilla Grip and Unicorn Dust being amongst her favorites.

 Kalantari stated, “Almost overnight, we went from the best growth in the history of the business to not even being able to get our best customers on the phone.
-It was a nervous time for our team and Kevin and me as employers and business owners.
+It was a nervous time for our team, Kevin, and me as employers and business owners.
 We asked our gym customers how we could help, and they told us that hygiene was the most significant thing they were focused on to keep members active.
-That…led to the fastest product development and most successful launch we’ve ever had with Secret Stuff Hygienic, all within a few months of the pandemic starting.”
+That...led to the fastest product development and most successful launch we’ve ever had with Secret Stuff Hygienic, all within a few months of the pandemic starting.”

-“Kevin and I try to run our business so that it will be here in 100+ years,” Kalantari added.
+“Kevin and I try to run our business so it will be here in 100+ years,” Kalantari added.
 “That starts with being financially conservative, so we can ride the big waves when they come and know that we’ll be ok if we crash.
 If we can do all the above while managing the financial side of the business effectively, we put ourselves in a position to build and keep a great team and an excellent business for years to come.”

 So, what’s next?
-Friction Labs has several new products on the horizon, and the company is actively establishing practices to help them function in a more eco-friendly way.
+Friction Labs has several new products on the horizon, and the company is actively establishing practices to help them function more eco-friendly way.
 While at the company’s genesis, the biggest fear was being too limited in scope.
 Now the fear is complacency with their major success.
 “My biggest fear is that we become complacent with what we have and fail to see what’s coming,” Kalantari said.
 “As our team leaders, Kevin and I must find the right balance between making the most of what we have while continuing to innovate.
-It helps me to remember that we’re building something that we want to last.
+It helps me remember that we’re building something we want to last.
 So, if we keep making minor improvements, I can be confident that we are setting ourselves up for success.”